 (A2.4) Eluding or Evading: Any statement, action, or behavior with the intent to prevent the truth from becoming known, including but not limited to running or hiding from College personnel and destroying evidence being sought

-The standard sanction for a personal integrity infraction is suspension from the College; for more information, see Sanctioning Guidelines.
+The standard sanction for a personal integrity infraction is suspension from the College; for more information, refer to the section titled Sanctioning Guidelines.

 The academic integrity section of the Honor Code includes the following A-level violations: